Emergency contraceptive: How does morning-after pill work?

 It is not known whether it will still be effective if taken after 72 hours.
 However, you should know that the emergency pill is not as effective as regular contraception.
 Hence, it would be best if you didn't take it as a regular birth control pill.

-You and your spouse should not opt for it as a routine pregnancy preventive method.
-Instead, think of it as a backup -explains why it is called, Plan B.
+You and your spouse should not opt for it as a routine pregnancy prevention method.
+Instead, think of it as a backup, which explains why it is called Plan B.

 Note: Plan B won't prevent you from getting pregnant if you have unprotected sex after taking it.
 You take it right after unprotected sex for contraception.